CrowdStrike/Cloud-AWS/ec2-isolation-webhook/README.md

 The webhook is designed to be deployed into your designated operational or security account.
 From this account, the webhook would leverage an IAM Role that's delegated to access resources in a another account.
 This allows the webhook to be deployed once and act on resources across your environment from one location.
 Visit AWS's documentation to learn more about cross-account roles: [IAM tutorial: Delegate access across AWS accounts using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

-## Prequisites and assumptions
+## Prerequisites and assumptions

 ### IAM Role in target account

 As mentioned in [Design](#design), a target execution role is required for the Lambda to assume into and execute the isolation.
-Most organizations manging AWS accounts at scale will likely have such a role provisioned in their child accounts as part of their account factory.
+Most organizations managing AWS accounts at scale will likely have such a role provisioned in their child accounts as part of their account factory.
 If that's the case, then pass the name of the role into the `TargetExecutionRoleName` parameter if you're using CloudFormation or update the `TARGET_EXECUTION_ROLE_NAME` variable in the configuration file if you're deploying with Serverless Framework.

 If you don't have such a role created in your environment, you can reference the CloudFormation template `iam-execution-role.yml` and deploy it as a CloudFormation StackSet across your accounts/organization.